ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 ### If a member of the Security Council isn't fulfilling their duties, what options does the DAO have?  {#if-a-member-of-the-security-council-isnt-fulfilling-their-duties-what-options-does-the-dao-have-}
 <p>If the DAO deems that a member of the <a href="/dao-glossary#security-council">Security Council</a>  isn't adequately fulfilling their duties and needs to be replaced, there are several options, in increasing order of urgency of the situation:</p>

-<ol><li>Each seat in the Security Council is up for election once a year; the DAO can wait until the next appropriate election vote the member out then.</li>
+<ol><li>Each seat in the Security Council is up for election once in two years; the DAO can wait until the next appropriate election to vote the member out then.</li>
 <li>At any time, the DAO can submit a proposal to remove a member of the Security Council.</li>
 <li>A threshold of 9 members of the Security Council can remove a member without an additional vote or delay.</li>
 </ol>